nxtrace/NTrace-core/README.md

 ### Others

 Although other third-party APIs are integrated in this project, please refer to the official website of the third-party APIs for specific TOS and AUP.
 If you encounter IP data errors, please contact them directly to correct them.

+For feedback related to corrections about IP information, we currently have two channels available:
+>- [IP 错误报告汇总帖](https://github.com/sjlleo/nexttrace/issues/41) in the GITHUB ISSUES section of this project (Recommended)
+>- This project's dedicated correction email: `correction@moeqing.com` (Please note that this email is only for correcting IP-related information.
+For other feedback, please submit an ISSUE)

+How to obtain the freshly baked binary executable of the latest commit?
+> Please go to the most recent [Build & Release](https://github.com/nxtrace/Ntrace-V1/actions/workflows/build.yml) workflow in GitHub Actions.

 Differences between version v1.1.2 and v1.1.7-2:
 * Added and fixed support for some third-party GEOIP APIs